AgaMiko/plastic-object-detection/content/authors/admin/_index.md

 * The project has no form of training, it is a team work during which we develop and learn together with the support of mentors.
 There will be introductory workshops on topics, technologies and libraries conducted by participants and mentors.

-Schedule:
-* 18.10.2020 - end of application acceptance
-* 20.10.2020 - notification of selected persons (and persons on the reserve list)
-* 27.10.2020 - project launch